Origins and history of the Dapostar or Flowstar

 Islam: Rub el Hizb (divine order).

-Christianity/Buddhism: Regeneration and enlightenment.
+Christianity/Buddhism: Regeneration and illumination.

-Modern designs: Sacred geometry (Flower of life, psychedelic mandalas).
+Modern designs: Sacred geometry (Flower of Life, psychedelic mandalas).

 Perfect for meditative flow!